prajwalsb1rep/prajwals-analyst/README.md

-#  Prajwal's Analyst Agent
+#  Prajwal's Analyst Agent ( ALTAIR)

-Hey This is an AI-powered tool that automatically visualizes and analyzes any CSV data you upload.
+Hey this is an AI-powered tool that automatically visualizes and analyzes any CSV data you upload.
 (Its an MVP and the vision is to build a tool where it can build dashboards with NLP) Cheers!

 ##  [Click Here to Launch App](https://prajwals-analyst-2csecresa2cxiows7vv3hl.streamlit.app/)